International Game Technologie - GuruFocus.com

-The Class: Robbins+LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities who acquired shares of International Game Technologies PLC (NYSE: IGT) securities between March 16, 2018 and August 29, 2022, for violations of the Securities Exchange Act of 1934.
+SAN DIEGO, Oct.
+28, 2022 (GLOBE NEWSWIRE) -- The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities who acquired shares of International Game Technologies PLC (: IGT) securities between March 16, 2018 and August 29, 2022, for violations of the Securities Exchange Act of 1934.

 What Now: Similarly situated shareholders may be eligible to participate in the class action against IGT.
 Shareholders who want to be appointed lead plaintiff for the class must file their papers by December 13, 2022.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.
 For more information, click here.